-Hydroxytyrosol and oleuropein from olive leaf extract have been shown to have anti-inflammatory and pain relieving properties.1 They are also key components of the patented Olivamine 10® Max formula that has been shown to greatly increase genetic expression of Manganese Superoxide Dismutase (MnSOD) that is one of the cell's most powerful defenses against inflammation-inducing free-radical damage.2,3
+Hydroxytyrosol and oleuropein from olive leaf extract have been shown to have interact with the biochemical pathways involved with inflammation.1 They are also key components of the patented Olivamine® formula that has been shown to greatly increase genetic expression of Manganese Superoxide Dismutase (MnSOD) that is one of the cell’s most powerful defenses against inflammation-inducing free-radical damage.2,3

-Sulforaphane from broccoli extract, EGCG from green tea extract, and trans-resveratrol from grapevine extract are all potent antioxidants that have been shown to reduce inflammatory responses by reducing free-radical damage and also by regulating well studied pro-inflammatory compounds including Nuclear-Factor kappa-B (NF-kB), cyclooxegenase-2 (COX-2), and inducible nitric oxide synthase (iNOS).4–7 The amino acid N-acetyl-L-cysteine (NAC) has also been shown to have similar anti-inflammatory mechanisms.8
+N-Acetylcysteine (NAC) has been shown to support production of the antioxidant glutathione and modulate inflammatory responses by reducing free-radical damage and also by regulating well studied pro-inflammatory compounds including Nuclear-Factor kappa-B (NF-kB), cyclooxegenase-2 (COX-2), and inducible nitric oxide synthase (iNOS).8 The potent antioxidant sulforaphane from broccoli has also been shown to have similar anti-inflammatory mechanisms.4-7

-Methylsulfonylmethane (MSM) is vital for the formation of healthy collagen and connective tissues and has been shown to reduce inflammation by exerting suppressive actions on several inflammatory pathways involving nitric oxide, prostaglandin E2 (PGE2), cycloxygenase-2 (COX-2), nuclear factor (NF)-kB, TNF-α, and interleukin-6.13 It has also been shown to improve pain symptoms associated with osteoarthritis.14–16
+Methylsulfonylmethane (MSM) is vital for the formation of healthy collagen and connective tissues and has been shown to reduce inflammation by exerting suppressive actions on several inflammatory pathways involving nitric oxide, prostaglandin E2 (PGE2), cycloxygenase-2 (COX-2), nuclear factor (NF)-kB, TNF-α, and interleukin-6.13–16

 Glycine and L-Proline are the most abundant amino acids found in collagen.
 These amino acids are essential for the formation of collagen in connective tissues that are often inflamed or damaged in joint pain and arthritis.17

-Pinnaclife Joint Health offers safe and effective relief from the inflammation that causes joint pain, without the side effects that are experienced with the most commonly used pharmaceutical options.18,19 For even more relief, try the Pinnaclife Joint Support Health Pack.
+There are natural and alternative methods that can help provide relief from the inflammation that causes joint pain without the side effects that are experienced with the most commonly used pharmaceutical options.18,19

 - Haloui E, Marzouk B, Marzouk Z, Bouraoui A, Fenina N. Hydroxytyrosol and oleuropein from olive leaves : Potent anti-inflammatory and analgesic activities.
 J Food, Agric Environ.
 2011;9(3&4):128–133.